SoroushRF/HawkEye/README.md

 HawkEye was born out of the **CSHub Local Day Hack**, an intense **12-hour coding competition**.
 The challenge was to build a project from zero to a fully functional, demo-ready product within the strict time limit.

+A core requirement was to integrate the powerful **Google Gemini API**, which we used not only for the app's core functionality but also as an **agentic AI assistant**.
+We leveraged the **Gemini CLI** throughout the development cycle to accelerate debugging, write boilerplate code, pushing to GitHub, and rapidly prototype solutions, which proved instrumental in meeting the tight deadline.
+This project is the result of that effort, showcasing what can be built and deployed in just half a day.

 A core requirement of the hackathon was to integrate the powerful **Google Gemini API**, pushing us to rapidly learn and implement its capabilities.
 This project is the result of that effort, showcasing what can be built and deployed in just half a day.

 ### 👥 Our Team